Aka-The-Archivist/aka.docs/docs/the-basic/request.md

 # Requests

-The Requests page provides information on how the system handles HTTP requests using Express.
-Aka loads the GET, POST, PATCH, and DELETE routes based on the default functions exported in the routing files.
+The Requests page provides information on how the system handles HTTP requests using Aka.
+System loads the GET, POST, PATCH, and DELETE routes based on the default functions exported in the routing files.

 ## GET requests

-you can define a default function named "get" which is equal to a function (preferably an arrow function) that takes three
+you can define a default function named "get" which is equal to a function that takes three
-parameters: the req object of Express.js, the res object, and an optional next function.
+parameters: the req object of request, the res object, and an optional next function.

 ```js title=/route/example.js
 export default function get(req, res) {